Did you know that most of your dog’s immune system is in his gut?

 - Bladder and kidney support

-- Provides a range of vitamins and minerals such as calcium, phosphorus, iron and B vitamins.
+- Provides a wide range of nutrients … including calcium, phosphorus, iron and B vitamins

 - Great support for flaky, oily or inflammatory skin issues

 - Helps with liver and gallbladder detoxification

 - Cancer treatment and prevention